Guide to planning ForgeRock Access Management deployments. AM provides authentication, authorization, entitlement and federation software.

 Once you have the answers to these questions for the deployment, you can draw a diagram of the deployment, checking for single points of failure to avoid.
 In the end, you should have a count of the number of load balancers, network links, and servers that you need, with the types of clients and an estimated numbers of clients that access the OpenAM service.

-Also, you must consider the requirements for non-functional testing, covered in Section 2.4.8, "Planning Tests".
+Also, you must consider the requirements for non-functional testing, covered in "Planning Tests".
 While you might be able to perform functional testing by using a single OpenAM server with the embedded OpenDJ server for user data store, other tests require a more complete environment with multiple servers, secure connections, and so forth.
 Performance testing should reveal any scalability issues.
 Performance testing should also run through scenarios where components fail, and check that critical functionality remains available and continues to provide acceptable levels of service.

 4.2.
 Sizing For Service Levels